diffmot/diffmot.github.io/README.md

 # Nerfies

-This is the repository that contains source code for the [DiffMOT website](https://kroery.github.io).
+This is the repository that contains source code for the [DiffMOT website](https://diffmot.github.io).

-If you find Nerfies useful for your work please cite:
+If you find DiffMOT useful for your work please cite:
 ```
 waiting for updating
 ```